Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

 a specialised form of link table, containing hash keys from the hub and the links its spans.
 It does not contain information from satellites, however, it may contain computations and aggregations (according to grain) to increase query performance upstream when creating virtualised data marts.
-Bridge tables provide a timeline for valid sets of hub and link relationships for a given set of dates described in an [As-of Dates table](../macros.md#as-of-date-tables)
+Bridge tables provide a timeline for valid sets of hub and link relationships for a given set of dates described in an [As of Date table](../macros.md#as-of-date-tables)

 A basic bridge table model for a hub and two links: